 - 1. REQUEST the Chief Executive Officer to cease investigations into the establishment of a Consultative Community Committee of Council to consider recommendations for the future of Wattle Grove South. - 2.
-REQUEST the Chief Executive Officer to create a budget allocation for the 2019/2020 annual budget for engaging the services of suitably qualified consultants to conduct a comprehensive community consultation program to determine the level of community support for a variety of land use concept plans that incorporate the following design principles: - a) Exclude any general or light industrial land uses. - b) Reflect and acknowledge existing lifestyle and recreational opportunities of the area. - A high-quality residential outcome that includes a range of densities. - Include an appropriate amount of commercial development based on best practice design principles, including but not limited to public transport, technology, educational, medical and retail opportunities. - e) Retain existing vegetation and tree canopy cover where possible. - f) Consider tourism development opportunities that embrace the environmental, social and financial aspects of the City of Kalamunda. - g) Provide for modern sustainable housing design principles including renewable energy capture, water sensitive urban design, storage, sharing capabilities and smart city initiatives. - h) The subject area 'Wattle Grove South' to also include the land to the north of Welshpool Road East bounded by Tonkin Hwy, Lewis Road and Hartfield Golf Course.
+REQUEST the Chief Executive Officer to create a budget allocation to create a partial budget allocation in the 2018/2019 Mid-year Review, to commence the process, and the balance to be allocated in the 2019/2020 annual budget for engaging the services of suitably qualified consultants to conduct a comprehensive community consultation program to determine the level of community support for a variety of land use concept plans that incorporate the following design principles: - a) Exclude any general or light industrial land uses. - b) Reflect and acknowledge existing lifestyle and recreational opportunities of the area. - c) A high-quality residential outcome that includes a range of densities. - Include an appropriate amount of commercial development based on best practice design principles, including but not limited to public transport, technology, educational, medical and retail opportunities. - e) Retain existing vegetation and tree canopy cover where possible. - f) Consider tourism development opportunities that embrace the environmental, social and financial aspects of the City of Kalamunda. - g) Provide for modern sustainable housing design principles including renewable energy capture, water sensitive urban design, storage, sharing capabilities and smart city initiatives. - h) The subject area 'Wattle Grove South' to also include the land to the north of Welshpool Road East bounded by Tonkin Hwy, Lewis Road and Hartfield Golf Course.